 The Iranian artist, Shirin Neshat, who lives in New York, originally set out to make a film about the Egyptian singer, Oum Kulthum, who is as revered in the Arabic world as Maria Callas and Madonna together…

-The cellist Narek Hakhnazaryan and the pianist Saleem Ashkar will play Ludwig van Beethoven’s Third Cello Sonata, Dmitri Shostakovich’s only Cello Sonata from 1934, as well as works by Armenian and Arabic composers and the Norcturne of the Armenian composer Edward Baghdasaryan.
+The cellist Narek Hakhnazaryan and the pianist Saleem Ashkar will play Ludwig van Beethoven’s Third Cello Sonata, Dmitri Shostakovich’s only Cello Sonata, as well as works by Armenian and Arabic composers and the Norcturne of the Armenian composer Edward Baghdasaryan.

 Elisaveta Blumina, Narek Hakhnazaryan and the members of the Staatskapelle Berlin, Gregor Witt, Tibor Reman and Mathias Baier will play music by young Arabic composers.